dungeon-mystic/simplePOSTagger/README.md

 # simplePOSTagger
 A simple part-of-speech tagger I wrote for my computational linguistics course.
+It uses a reduced version of the Penn-Treebank POS tagging system.
 I used H.P.
 Lovecraft's fiction as the training set.
-It's tested on a heldout portion of one of his stories.
+It's tested on a short section of one of his stories.
+The program is set to a vocabulary of 500 words.
+Out-of-vocabulary words are replaced with a triple asterisk.
+The program is run with "python3 pos.py".
+You must have the nltk library installed to run.